Psylocibe23/Graph_Neural_Cellular_Automata/README.md

 ### Configs & Data
 - `configs/config.json` — Central configuration for data, model, training, logging, graph, and damage knobs.
-- `configs/config_annotated.jsonc` — Commented (JSONC) companion of the config for documentation/Overleaf (not parsed by the code).
 - `data/emojis/` — RGBA targets used for training and evaluation (e.g., `gecko.png`, `heart.png`).

 ### Outputs